-SOCIAL co ontinued LOCAL C OMMUNITIES 3-3 Our management app proach to local communities Ŭ We aim to strengthen the communities we operate in by providing engaging, safe and diverse places to work for our employees; building sustainable and inclusive supply chains; and delivering programmes that empower communities and the individuals within them, enabling them to arow.
-As part of this approach, we are committed to promoting human rights throughout our value chain (see GRI 3-3 on page 70).
-We also invest in promoting positive drinking, building thriving communities and reducing our environmental impact.
-Our Society 2030: Spirit of Progress goals address these areas, and help us contribute to the UN Sustainable Development Goals.
-For more information, see: Our website: For information on our Society 2030: Spirit of Progress plan, targets and approach to local communities and information about our human rights governance process, see the Doing business the right way section of our website.
-For our Global Human Rights Policy, see the Our policies and standards section.
-Our reports: For information on our performance against our commitments to local communities, see the Champion inclusion and diversity section and Pioneer grain-to-glass sustainability section of our Annual Report on pages 67-87.
-For more information on how we measure and report on our goals, see the Reporting boundaries and methodologies section on pages 83-114 of this ESG Reporting Index.
+SOCIAL co ontinued LOCAL C OMMUNITIES 3-3 Our management app proach to local communities Ŭ the communities we operate in by providing engaging, safe and diverse places to work for our employees; building sive supply chains; and delivering programmes that empower communities and the individuals within them, enabling ich, we are committed to promoting human rights throughout our value chain (see GRI 3-3 on page 70).
+We also psitive drinking, building thriving communities and reducing our environmental impact.
+Our Society 2030: Spi irit of Progress goals address these areas, and help us contribute to the UN Sustainable Development Goals.
+For more information, see: about our human r Rights Policy, see th Our reports: For info and diversity sectio formation on our Society 2030: Spirit of Progress plan, targets and approach to local communities and information rights governance process, see the Doing business the right way section of our website.
+For our Global Human ne Our policies and standards section.
+Formation on our performance against our commitments to local communities, see the Champion inclusion on and Pioneer grain-to-glass sustainability section of our Annual Report on pages 67-87.
+For more information re and report on our goals, see the Reporting boundaries and methodologies section on pages 83-114 of this ex.
 Delivery of our community programmes is managed by various functions within the business, including the Supply, HR, Procurement and Corporate Relations teams.
 Where appropriate, w as described in GRI 41 ve also evaluate our community and inclusion and diversity programmes through more detailed research, 13-01.
 Disclosure Our response 413-01 Operations with local community engagement, impact assessments and development We run community impact programmes in all our markets.
 We carry out detailed research on key community programmes to understand their full impact: for example, this year we have assessed Learning for Life, our business and hospitality training programme for under-represented groups.
 Recommendations to enhance the programme will be implemented from fiscal 24.
 Similar studies have assessed the impact of our smallholder farmer programmes in Africa and our water, sanitation and hygiene (WASH) programmes in Africa and India. programmes For more information on our performance against our Society 2030: Spirit of Progress goals, including business and hospitality skills programmes and our WASH programmes, see our Annual Report on page 80.
 See the Reporting boundaries and methodologies section on pages 83-114 of this ESG Reporting Index for more information on how we measure and report on our community-related targets.
 413-02 Operations with significant actual The social impacts of our operations and community investment are discussed in our Annual Report on pages 58-87 Our salient human rights risks and vulnerable groups are disclosed in GRI 3-3 on page 69. and potential Omissions: the location of operations and the significant actual and potential negative impacts of operations. negative impacts on local communities Reason: information unavailable/incomplete.
-Explanation : we discuss significant actual and potential negative impacts on local communities at global and local levels but do not collate and report this by specific location.
+Explanation: we discuss significant actual and potential negative impacts on local communities at global and local levels but do not collate and report this by specific location.